Hat wasserfreie Kosmetik einen ökologischen Wasserfussabdruck?

 Do waterfree cosmetics have an ecological water footprint?

-That's why this body butter belongs on damp skin Reading Do waterfree cosmetics have an ecological water footprint?
+That's why this shea butter belongs on damp skin Reading Do waterfree cosmetics have an ecological water footprint?
 4 minutes Next Advantages of waterfree cosmetics for your skincare

 Water: It is an increasingly discussed topic in cosmetics and rightly so.
 What are the advantages of water-free natural cosmetics?
 And do water-free natural cosmetics also consume water?